Have you ever wondered how to explain the crucifixion to a child? When is the time right?

 John FarrellBy John Farrell8 Minutes

-What is an appropriate age to talk about Jesus’ crucifixion with your children?
-When you do have this important discussion, how do you approach this topic with little kids?
+What’s an appropriate age to talk about Jesus’ crucifixion with your children?
+When you do, how do you approach such an important topic with little kids?

-Honestly, I don’t have an answer for the first question as it varies from child to child; however, I do think three was a little young for our oldest son, Hayden.
+Honestly, I don’t have an answer for the first question; it varies from child to child.
+But I do think three was a little young for our oldest son, Hayden.
 Or perhaps I just wish he had learned about Jesus’ death differently.

 Hayden’s Viewpoint

-When Hayden was little, he saw the world and everything within it as black or white; there was no gray … no middle ground.
+When Hayden was little, he saw the world as black or white.
+There was no gray … no middle ground.
 You were either right or you were wrong.
 Something was either good or bad.
-There was no need for a middle area.
 When it came to death, he saw it completely as a bad thing.
 In his eyes, there was nothing good about dying.

 That’s why when he first learned of Jesus’ crucifixion and His death, it was a shock to him.

-By the time Hayden was three he knew who Jesus was.
-He knew that His birth was the reason we celebrated Christmas and, perhaps more importantly to a three-year-old, why he received gifts on that special day.
-Hayden knew that Jesus was our Savior and that He erased our sins; he just didn’t know that He accomplished this with His crucifixion on Good Friday.
+By the time Hayden was three, he knew who Jesus was.
+He knew that His birth was the reason we celebrated Christmas and, perhaps more importantly to a kid his age, why he received gifts.
+Hayden knew that Jesus was our Savior and that He erased our sins.
+He just didn’t know how that happened—through His crucifixion on Good Friday.

 My wife, Renee, and I hadn’t broached that concept with him.
 It’s one thing to talk to a three-year-old about a person’s birth, but another thing entirely to talk about a person’s death, especially when the person you’re talking about is the Savior.